The making of the DIGIX AMR1 app - The most beautiful and realistic camera app!

 To bring the sketches to reality, I needed a professional designer's help.
 I asked my friend Andrew to turn them into designs that the developer could use.
 Andrew graduated from Virginia Tech with a degree in Industrial Design and has helped me with many apps in the past, so I knew I could trust him to deliver amazing designs.
 Andrew took one of the Canon AE-1 cameras home to study it as we began collaborating.
 After many meetings, discussions, and iterations, we picked the following design.

 We had to make several design decisions.
 The iPhone has a touchscreen and has no physical dials, interchangeable lenses, or buttons that normal cameras would have.
 We decided to mix classic SLR and digital camera elements and functions for the app to simulate this.
 First, the camera app would have to be used in landscape mode on the iPhone as this was critical to the SLR design functions.
 Additionally, we would have to treat the touchscreen on the phone as the viewfinder since the iPhone doesn’t have one.
-The photo ratio would have to switch to be 3:2 to simulate 35mm film ratios in contrast to the 4:3 ratio on iPhones.
+Even though 35mm film ratio is 3:2, we decided to keep the iPhone sensor ratio of 4:3 to avoid any cropping of the photos and loss of information.

 With any traditional camera, photographers control the camera’s focus and exposure through lens aperture, shutter speed, and ISO.
 In classic film SLR cameras, the ISO is fixed and determined by the film, usually set to either 100, 200, 400, or 800 ISO.
 In digital cameras, the ISO is dynamic, giving photographers a new way to control exposure.
 There is a light meter in classic film SLR cameras that helped photographers know the right amount of light exposure for the film based on aperture, shutter speed, and ISO.
 We would have to replicate the light meter needle in the camera app.